“Search for Truth” Series

 Bryan Radzin, a graduate of Humboldt State University and local resident has accomplished his goal of publishing a book each year by his birthday in July.

-For eight consecutive years, this goal has been successfully met.
+For nine consecutive years, this goal has been successfully met.

 He is participating monthly (first Friday of the month in June-Oct) at the Trinidad Art Festival by the Lighthouse restaurant.
 He is also the Westhaven Center for the Arts writer in residence for 2019/2020.